k21971/EvilHack/doc/evilhack-changelog.md

 - Werewolves are now a Druid nemesis monster
 - The spells 'create grass' and 'create trees' will not work in the Valley of the Dead
+- Fix: dmonsfree with artifacts that cause explosive damage when thrown